0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-ansible.md

 Open for editing `vi /var/lib/bor/config.toml`.

-In `[accounts]` section you should have paramater `password` already defined from previous step, now add your Ethereum address to `unlock` parameter and also ensure `allow-insecure-unlock` has a value of `true`.
+In the `[accounts]` table, you should have paramater `password` already defined from previous step, now add your Ethereum address to `unlock` parameter and also ensure `allow-insecure-unlock` is set to `true`.

 Example: